Aceinna/docs_openrtk/rtklib_tool/strsvr_user.rst

 Start to receive data
 ---------------------

-Click the start button to start receiving the data.
+Click the "start" button to start receiving the data.

  .. image:: ../media/start_button2.png
         :height: 200